arshjat/RedditImageGrab/readme.md

 # RedditImageGrab

+## This repository is a fork of HoverHell/RedditImageGrab which aims at enforcing the compatibility to Python 3 with necessary  code changes.
+### Arsh Panghal

 I created this script to download the latest (and greatest) wallpapers off of image subreddits like wallpaper to keep my desktop wallpaper fresh and interesting.
 The main idea is that the script would download